aleremfer/hallucination-cases/cultural-anchor-loss/under-the-sun/lyric-missclassification.md

 - asking whether the sentence was a lyric or quotation,
 - acknowledging possible contemporary or artistic origins,
+- explicitly signaling uncertainty instead of committing to a canonical interpretation,
 - avoiding stylistic refinement before contextual verification.

 ---